Stumped by the Word Metaphysics?

 Metaphysics is the study of spiritual philosophy and psychic phenomenon considered to be on the fringe of conventional science.
 ESP, Clairvoyance, and Telekinesis are frequently relegated to the shadows of mainstream belief systems.
-Interestingly, regardless of countless mentions throughout the ages, and across numerous cultures, it’s a daunting task for these kinds of phenomena to be recognized by the prevailing status quo.
+Interestingly, regardless of countless mentions throughout the ages, these kinds of phenomena struggle to be recognized as being real.

 Some Believe that Metaphysics Is Downright Spooky